nandang55/my-porto/README.md

 - 📝 **NEW!** Professional WYSIWYG editor with CKEditor 5 (formatting, tables, links, etc!)
 - 📊 **NEW!** Order & Publish control (sort projects, save as draft/published!)
 - 🔍 **NEW!** Global search with real-time filtering (search by name, tech, description!)
+- 🏢 **NEW!** Multi-Tenant Architecture - Each user gets own portfolio with /{slug} URL!
+- 👥 **NEW!** Complete data isolation - Users only see their own data
+- ⚙️ **NEW!** Portfolio Settings - Customize slug, bio, social links, theme color
+- 🔒 **NEW!** Row Level Security - Database-level data protection per user

 ## Tech Stack